Admission process

 ——————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————————

-• Step 3: Pay the registration fee
+Step 3: Pay the registration fee

-The registration fee is 0 PLN until July 13th.
-To take advantage of this offer, you need to register before July 13th, attach the full set of documents and fulfil all additional requirements (e.g. pass the language exam).
+Until April 25th, the registration fee is 0 PLN.
+In order to take advantage of this offer, you need to register before April 25th, attach a full set of documents in your personal account and fulfil all additional requirements (e.g. passing a language exam).

-• Step 4: Confirm your English language proficiency
+Step 4: Confirm your English language proficiency

 At Collegium Da Vinci, one of the requirements for admission is to prove your language proficiency by passing an entrance exam.
 The minimum required language level for admission is B1 (Intermediate level).

-The exam is online and consists of two stages:
+The exam is online and includes:

-• Step 5: Submit your high school certificate
+Step 5: Submit your high school certificate

 Once you have your certificate in hand, scan and attach the documents in your personal account.
 This document must be in line with Polish regulations on the recognition of foreign school certificates.
 Coordinator will explain you how to legalise your education documents.